ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 MORE

-As with inductive and deductive reasoning, the separation between inductive and deductive coding is rarely complete.
-Inductive researchers often informally develop concepts and theories based on early data and test and refine them as more data is collected or read.
-Deductive researchers frequently add codes for ideas that arise in interviews but not anticipated by theory, sometimes even using them to create alternative or revised versions of the existing theories.
+Like inductive and deductive reasoning, the separation between inductive and deductive coding is rarely complete.
 As a researcher, how closely you adhere to a single reasoning or coding model will likely depend on personal research questions and values, as well as norms in the fields where the research will be shared.

 ## Axial coding

-[include coding trees]

 ::: keypoints

-TBA
+- Qualitative code protocols are developed based on research goals and philosophies
+- Inductive research focuses on discovering or exploring themes and often uses open or in vivo coding
+- Deductive research focuses on testing hypotheses and typically applies a predefined coding scheme based on theory
+- In Taguette, tags are labelled codes applied to highlighted excerpts of text

 :::